 The Board recognizes the use of security cameras at library and gallery facilities as part of the organization’s overall strategy to ensure the safety of persons and property.
 This policy and accompanying procedures will adhere to privacy requirements set out in the Municipal Freedom of Information and Protection of Privacy Act (MFIPPA).
-In addition this policy has been developed to follow the guidelines set out by the Information and Privacy Commissioner of Ontario.
+In addition, this policy has been developed to follow the guidelines set out by the Information and Privacy Commissioner of Ontario.

 This Policy applies to all types of camera surveillance systems, surveillance monitors and camera recording devices that are used for security purposes at Idea Exchange managed facilities.
-This policy does not address instances where staff record a specific event (such as a programme, or presentation).
+This policy does not address instances where staff record a specific event (such as a program, or presentation).

 Security camera systems are a resource used by the Cambridge Public Library Board within the Board's jurisdiction to promote the safety of visitors, staff and community members.
 Where deployed for that purpose, these systems also help to protect library and gallery property against theft or vandalism and can assist in the identification of intruders and of persons breaking the law.